-21 Enchanting Things to Do in Rovaniemi in Winter (2024-2025)
+21 Enchanting Things to Do in Rovaniemi in Winter (2026 Update)

-⌛ Planning your winter trip to Rovaniemi?
-Here are my quick picks: ❄️ Best Rovaniemi Tours & Experiences Northern Lights Chase by Minibus (the best aurora tour, with guarantee!)
-Self-Driven Dog Sledding Tour (my #1 daytime adventure!)
-Snowmobile Safari Through Lapland’s Forests (for adrenaline and fun!) 🛏️ Best Rovaniemi Hotels Arctic TreeHouse Hotel (boutique cabins with Northern Lights views!)
-Apukka Resort (luxury glass igloos for aurora spotting; lots of activities) Santa Claus Holiday Village (family-friendly cabins with personal saunas) Hostel Café Koti (budget-friendly dorms, central location in city) |
+| ⌛ Planning your trip to Rovaniemi in a hurry?
+Here are my quick picks: ❄️ Best Rovaniemi Winter Tours & Experiences Northern Lights Chase with Guarantee (top aurora tour, local-run, Sámi co-owned) Self-Driven Dog Sledding Tour (my #1 daytime adventure!)
+Snowmobile Safari Through Lapland’s Forests (for adrenaline and fun!) 🛏️ Best Rovaniemi Hotels Arctic TreeHouse Hotel (boutique cabins with potential Northern Lights views!)
+Apukka Resort (glass igloos for aurora lovers; lots of activities on-site) Santa Claus Holiday Village (family-friendly cabins with personal saunas) Hostel Café Koti (budget-friendly dorms, central location in city) |

 But Rovaniemi is so much more than just the ‘home’ of Santa Claus.
 From chasing the Northern lights to meeting reindeer to dog sledding to Nordic fine dining to snowmobiling through birch forests, Rovaniemi in winter offers something for everyone.

-I spent three weeks in Rovaniemi this year, visiting in both January and March.
-Here’s my compiled list of all the best things to do in Rovaniemi in witner, from someone who knows it well and has traveled through the Arctic extensively (including Abisko, Alta, Tromsø, and Svalbard!)
+Here’s my compiled list of all the best things to do in Rovaniemi in winter, from someone who knows it well and has traveled through the Arctic extensively (including Abisko, Alta, Tromsø, and Svalbard!)

 21 Best Things to Do in Rovaniemi in Winter

-Go chasing the Northern lights.
+Go chasing the Northern lights!

-While you can see the Northern lights in Rovaniemi proper, taking a dedicated Northern lights hunting tour that brings you outside the city center will give you far better results.
-I strongly recommend doing a minibus tour (either 4 hours or 8 hours, depending on how dedicated you are and how much flexibility you have with your budget) as opposed to an aurora camp tour.
+While you can see the Northern lights in Rovaniemi proper if they are strong enough, taking a dedicated Northern lights hunting tour that brings you outside the city center will give you far better results.

-This is the tour I took, but which lasts about 4 hours and the route is customizable based on where they think you’ll have the best chance of seeing the Northern lights.
 Anecdotally, on our tour we traveled more than 100 kilometers west (and back!) in order to have the best shot of seeing the lights, and we shifted our plan several times on the route in accordance with the changing conditions.
 To me, this is the mark of a great aurora tour: awareness of the fact that it is an unpredictable natural phenomenon and being flexible to match that.

 Book your ‘guarantee’ and unlimited mileage lights tour here!